top of page

 Outreach activities:

-A. At church we will greet visitors/invite them to do a weekly study with us at Panera Bread or at a person's home studies (a Bible teacher and some members can head up/help with such events.
+A. At church we will greet visitors/invite them to do a weekly study with us at Panera Bread or at a person's home (a Bible teacher and some members can head up/help with such events.
 We will teach them Bible soul-saving/church themes in group classes.

 1. Events can range from campus outreach, door knocking, vendor work at a fair, flea market, etc. After each event, we will go out to eat to reward ourselves for our hard work, discuss the evangelism efforts we just did, share feedback, and connect with the group.
 See past recordings of outreach events A. B.